And to die is different from what any one supposed, and luckier.” —Walt Whitman, Leaves of Grass

 Over the years, I have gone to hear numerous speakers and authors talk about near-death experiences.
 In Austin, I heard Dannion Brinkley speak, and his confidence in his experience gave me peace.
 I loved the fact that he made the audience laugh and feel joy around the subject matter.
 He, and many others, have paved the way for my experience to be integrated into my life more easily.
 Whenever I hear Dannion Brinkley or other NDE’ers speak, I know that person is my brother or sister who saw behind the veil, who knows what I know.
 When I hear stories like mine, I know that I am not alone.

 I love to help others find greater healing and motivation in their lives.
 I’m an intuitive, though I rarely give readings and prefer to give guidance and help others in classroom and workshop settings.
 I get messages from angels while I am in the act of serving others for their greater good.
 I am open to giving readings on occasion.
 I have some abilities that surfaced after my near-death experience, and other mediumship abilities that became evident after my father passed away in 2008.
-Before contacting me or any reader, trust your own intuition.
-Any reading should put you more in touch with your own innate sense of knowing.
-I work full-time as a professor, and during readings I prefer help people open up and trust their own sense of guidance and wisdom.
+Before contacting me or any reader, I believe people should trust their own intuition.
+Any reading should put people more in touch with their own innate sense of knowing.
+I work full-time as a professor, so readings are something I only do when I feel guided to connect with someone.

 May you be healed.
 May you be blessed.
 May you harm no one.
 May you add joy to the lives of others.
 May you be reminded of your light and divine connection.
 May you remind others of their light and connection to source.
 May you find a connection to nature and play more often.
 May you be a loving person.
 May you know that love, not hate, is the answer.
 In a nutshell, that is what I learned on the other side.